asmuth-archive/logjoin/readme.md

 Message Format
 --------------

-every message sent to the udp socket should be utf-8 encoded and look like this:
+every message sent to the udp socket should be utf-8 encoded.

+the message format is:

-    format: bucket_id;data
+    bucket_id;data

+example:

-    e.g.    session123;keyword1
+    session123;keyword1
     session123;keyword2
     session456;otherkeyword